EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 done
 ```

 Quite a bit of setup.
-But the result is a mounted folder into which you can copy encrypted files into directly, without any intermediary steps.
-The above command took a while, but by automating the task, the total work time was still less than it would have been trying to do it manually, especially given that we didn’t have the spare disk space to encrypt our files.
+But the result is a mounted folder into which you can copy encrypted files directly, without any intermediary steps.
+The above command took a while, but by automating the task, the total work time was still less than it would have been trying to do it manually, especially given that we didn’t have the spare disk space to store a separate encrypted copy of our files.

 Want to do more?
-You could take a whole drive image with dd, run it through gzip and gpg, and pipe the output to the remote storage.
+You could take a whole drive image with dd, run it through gpg, and pipe the output to the remote storage.
 You could use the crypt module for your own backups, rather than relying on gpg.
 The mount point acts as though it was a drive on your system, so any system utility like Timeshift could back up to the drive.

 If you have any other suggestions for how this might be used, please leave a comment!